Pete Mugleston | Mortgage AdvisorPete has been a mortgage advisor for over 10 years, and is regularly cited in both trade and national press.

 Quick Facts: Help to Buy ISAs

-You need at least £1,200 to open the account
+You can use a max of £1,200 to open the account

 Savers get a 25% bonus from the government on top of any contributions